Convair F-106 Delta Dart: Background

 The F-106 was the ultimate development of the USAF's 1954 interceptor program of the early 1950s.
 The initial winner of this competition had been the F-102 Delta Dagger, but early versions of this aircraft had demonstrated extremely poor performance, being limited to flying at subsonic speeds and relatively low altitudes.
 During the testing program the F-102 underwent numerous changes to improve its performance, notably the application of the area rule to the fuselage shaping and a change of engine, and the dropping of the advanced MX-1179 fire control system and its replacement with a slightly upgraded version of the MX-1 already in use on subsonic designs.
 The resulting aircraft became the F-102A, and in spite of being considered barely suitable for its mission, the Air Force sent out a production contract in March 1954, under which the first deliveries were expected during the following year.

-By December 1951, the Air Force had already turned its attention to a further improved version, which was initially referred to as the F-102B.
+By December 1951, the Air Force had turned its attention to a further improved version, which was initially referred to as the F-102B.
 The main planned change was the replacement of the F-102A's Pratt & Whitney J57 (which had itself replaced the original J40) with the more powerful Wright J67 (a Bristol Olympus produced under license).
 By the time this engine would be available, the MX-1179 was expected to be available, and thus it was selected as well.
 The intended result would be the "ultimate interceptor" that the USAF had originally sought.
 However, while initial work on the Olympus design appeared to go well, by August 1953 Wright was already a full year behind schedule in development.
 Continued development did not resolve problems with the engine, and in early 1955 the Air Force approved the switch to the Pratt & Whitney J75.

 The J75 turbojet engine was a bigger engine than the J57 in the F-102A and it needed greater airflow in the engine.
 This demanded changes to the air inlets of the engine to allow more airflow and led to the further refinement of using a somewhat shorter variable-geometry inlet duct to allow the intakes to be tuned to best performance across a wide range of supersonic speeds.
 The fuselage grew slightly longer, and was cleaned up and simplified in many ways.
 The wing was slightly enlarged in area, and a redesigned vertical tail surface was used.
 The engine's two-position afterburner exhaust nozzle was also used for idle thrust control, held open to decrease thrust by 40%, resulting in slower taxiing and less brake wear.